-Malassezia furfur is a dimorphic fungus that is normally a harmless component of normal skin flora but that in some people causes tinea versicolor.
+Malassezia furfur is a fungus that can exist as both a yeast and as a mold (a dimorphic fungus).
+It is normally a harmless component of normal skin flora but that in some people causes tinea versicolor.
 Most affected people are healthy.
 Factors that may predispose to tinea versicolor include heat and humidity and immunosuppression due to corticosteroids, pregnancy, undernutrition, diabetes, or other disorders.
 Hypopigmentation in tinea versicolor is due to the inhibition of tyrosinase caused by M. furfur production of azelaic acid.

 Tinea versicolor is asymptomatic.
 Classically, it causes the appearance of multiple tan, brown, salmon, pink, or white scaling patches on the trunk, neck, abdomen, and occasionally face.
 The lesions may coalesce.
 In light-skinned patients, the condition is often diagnosed in summer months because the lesions, which do not tan, become more obvious against tanned skin.
 Tinea versicolor is benign and is not considered contagious.